apache/incubator-zipkin-b3-propagation/README.md

 ## Sampled

-When the Sampled is 1, report this span to the tracing system.
-When it is 0, do do not.
-When B3 attributes are sent without the Sampled attribute, the receiver should make the decision.
-Once Sampled is set to 0 or 1, the value should be consistently sent downstream.
+When the Sampled flag is 1, report this span to the tracing system.
+When it is 0, do not.
+When B3 attributes are sent without the Sampled flag, the receiver should make the decision.
+Once Sampled is set to 0 or 1, the same value should be consistently sent downstream.

 ### Http Header format
 The `X-B3-Sampled` header is encoded as "1" or "0".
 Absent means defer the decision to the receiver of this header.
 For example, a Sampled header might look like: `X-B3-Sampled: 1`